Billionaire Richard Branson calls for new 'Marshall Plan' after Irma

 The monster storm stripped the islands' formerly lush green hills to a brown stubble and flattened buildings.

 At least 24 people died in Anguilla, Barbuda, the French-Dutch island of St. Martin, St. Barts, the U.S. Virgin Islands and the British Virgin Islands.
-Among them was a 2-year-old boy swept away when his home filled with water.
+Residents have reported shortages of food, water and medicine, and many have reported looting.

 British billionaire Richard Branson proposed creating a "Disaster Recovery Marshall Plan" to help aid in the region's recovery and reconstruction.

-Residents have reported shortages of food, water and medicine, and many have reported looting.

-The U.S. government said it was sending a flight Monday to evacuate its citizens from one of the hardest hit islands, St. Martin.
+The U.S. State Department told U.S. citizens in need of evacuation from St. Martin, one of the hardest hit islands, to be at the airport no later than noon on Monday.
 Evacuees were warned to expect long lines and no running water at the airport.

 A Royal Caribbean Cruise Line ship was expected to dock near St. Martin to help in the aftermath, and a boat was bringing a 5-ton crane capable of unloading large shipping containers filled with aid.